BayashiPascal/NeuraNet/README.md

 * the Wisconsin Diagnostic Breast Cancer data set: classification, 30 inputs, 2 outputs, 400 learning samples, 169 validation samples, https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29 , 98.2% correct classification in 01:42s
 * the MNIST data set: classification, 784 inputs, 9 outputs, 50000 learning samples, 10000 validation samples,  http://yann.lecun.com/exdb/mnist/ , 81.1% correct classification on validation data after learning during 01:01:30:11s
 * the ORHD data set: classification, 64 inputs, 9 outputs, 3823 learning samples, 1797 validation samples, https://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits , 88.2% correct classification on validation data after learning during 12:05:51s

+## How to install this repository
+1) Create a directory which will contains this repository and all the repositories it is depending on.
+Lets call it "Repos"
+2) Download the master branch of this repository into "Repos".
+Unzip it if necessary.
+3) The folder's name for the repository should be followed by "-master", rename the folder by removing "-master".
+4) cd to the repository's folder
+5) If wget is not installed: ```sudo apt-get update && sudo apt-get install wget``` on Ubuntu 16.04, or ```brew install wget``` on Mac OSx
+6) If gawk is not installed: ```sudo apt-get update && sudo apt-get install gawk```  on Ubuntu 16.04, ```brew install gawk``` on Mac OSx
+7) If this repository is the first one you are installing in "Repos", run the command ```make -k pbmake_wget```
+8) Run the command ```make``` to compile the repository.
+9) Eventually, run the command ```main``` to run the unit tests and check everything is ok.
+10) Refer to the documentation to learn how to use this repository.

+The dependancies to other repositories should be resolved automatically and needed repositories should be installed in the "Repos" folder.
+However this process is not completely functional and some repositories may need to be installed manually.
+In this case, you will see a message from the compiler saying it cannot find some headers.
+Then install the missing repository with the following command, e.g. if "pbmath.h" is missing: ```make pbmath_wget```.
+The repositories should compile fine on Ubuntu 16.04.
+On Mac OSx, there is currently a problem with the linker.
+If you need assistance feel free to contact me with my gmail address: at bayashipascal.